- Western europe

 The Bastei bridge and the stunning nature around Saxony Switzerland (Don't be fooled by the name, it is still in Germany) made it all worthwhile to visit East Germany.
 The landscape in Saxony Switzerland doesn't even feel like Germany to me, it reminds me more of the spires I saw in Zhangjiajie National Park in China.

 This is not much of a hike in my opinion, it was more like a nature walk.
 The walk took us around an hour to complete but we took our time and spent almost 3 hours, walking around.

 There were many lookout points worth seeing near Bastei bridge.
 The one along the side of a cliff will give you a view of the peaceful town of Kurort Rathen.
 Further along the trail, you will be able to grasp the beauty of the landscape of the Saxony Switzerland from another lookout point and at the end, you will be able to walk across the Bastei bridge itself.

-To get here, you will have to take a train heading toward the direction of Schöna or Bad Schandau to the Kurort Lathen station from the Dresden Neustadt station.
-Once you arrive, go into the town and cross the river with a ferry service.
+To get to Bastei Bridge from Dresden, you will have to take a train heading toward the direction of Schöna or Bad Schandau to the Kurort Lathen station from the Dresden Neustadt station.
+Once you arrive, go into the town and cross the river with a ferry.
 From there you should be able to follow the direction to the start of the hike.

 2. Visit Dresden's Historical Old Town

 Dresden's old town is surrounded by amazing Baroque architecture.
 Right at the gate you will find the Georgenbau, a renaissance-style gate/palace that was built in the 1500s.
 On the right side of the gate is the most important church in the city, Dresden Cathedral.

 Katholische Hofkirche is the landmark of Dresden and the first structure you will see when you enter the Old Town area.
 It's a beautiful old Roman Catholic Cathedral that was renovated after it was destroyed during WW2.